EntelectChallenge/2020-Overdrive/starter-bots/README.md

 3. A Docker container with environment for the language setup
 	* Details on how to create the docker container will be added shortly.

-Submissions for additional languages will close on **TBH**, after which no more starter bot or language requests will be accepted.
+Submissions for additional languages will close on 18th of April (2 weeks before the first challenge to allow the new bot to be merged), after which no more starter bot or language requests will be accepted.

 When submitting a new starter bot, a Pull Request to **this** repository needs to made.
 The Entelect Challenge team will then review the starter bot code as well as test the Docker container.
 Please ensure the `Dockerfile` is located in the **same** folder as the starter bot.
 In other words, the pull request will consist of the following files, in the **same** folder:
 - Starter bot source code